huangbin1/resume/README.md

 # resume

-> the resume is written for my new job
+> write a resume for looking for my new job

 ## Build Setup